hblackmore/documentation/android/guides/richcontent.md

 ### Transfer Status
 `MessagePart` provides a `TransferStatus` property which allows applications to inquire as to the status of content uploads when sending a message, or content download when downloading message content.
 This property will return one of the following enumerated values:

-* `AWAITING_UPLOAD` - Message content is enqueued locally and awaiting upload.
+* `AWAITING_UPLOAD` - Message content is queued locally and awaiting upload.
 * `UPLOADING` - Message content is in the process of uploading.
 * `READY_FOR_DOWNLOAD` - Message content is ready for download but not yet downloaded to the device.
 * `DOWNLOADING` - Message content is in the process of downloading.